Top 12 Best Activities in Iceland

 International guests tend to visit the Westfjords less often than the South, Southwest, and North because the famous Ring Road goes right past it.
 But that doesn’t mean it’s not a fantastic place to see.
 It makes it an even more attractive destination if you want to be away from large crowds.

 West Iceland attractions have a rich history steeped in folklore, mysticism, and magic.
 The Westfjords are as beautiful as they are culturally fascinating.
-From the towering bird cliffs of Hornstrandir to the tumbling Dynjandi waterfalls, the Westfjords have something for everybody.
+From the towering bird cliffs of Hornstrandir to the tumbling Dynjandi waterfalls, the Westfjords have fun activities for everybody.

 The Westfjords boasts the northernmost glacier in Iceland, Drangajokull glacier, the picturesque Arnarfjordur bay, the domineering Bolafjall mountain, and the puffin-rich island of Flatey.
 All of these and more make up the diverse and staggeringly beautiful landscapes of Northwest Iceland.

 In a country full of unique natural wonders, it's hard to pinpoint the one that stands out above the others.
-However, any discussion about the greatest places to visit in Iceland simply must include Jokulsarlon Glacier Lagoon.
+However, any discussion about the greatest activities in Iceland simply must include visiting the Jokulsarlon Glacier Lagoon.

 This glacier-filled lake should be near the top of your list of what to see in Iceland.
 Glittering icebergs groan and crunch against one another as they make their way from Breidamerkurjokull glacier to the Atlantic Ocean.

-While some visitors choose to partake in a zodiac boat tour, others are content to sit on the shoreline and watch as the playful seals that live in the area dip and dive around the chunks of ice in what may be the most beautiful places in Iceland.
+The best way to see this natural wonder up close is to go on a glacier lagoon zodiac boat tour or, for those who want to get even closer, kayaking at Jokulsarlon.
+However, those tours are only available in the summer.
+During the winter, visitors can observe the lagoon from the shoreline and watch as the playful seals that live in the area dip and dive around the chunks of ice in what may be the most beautiful places in Iceland.

 Just a five-minute walk from the lagoon itself, visitors will discover Diamond Beach.
 Icebergs frequently wash ashore on this aptly named stretch of coast.
 The glittering icebergs contrast with the jet-black sand, resulting in one of Iceland’s most visually stunning natural landscapes.